 Address: Avenida Tulum 111, 77780 Tulum (in Tulum Pueblo just off the main road at the height of Avenida Satélite)

 Prices: espresso macchiato 30 Pesos, avocado toast 125 Pesos

 The little cabin just off the main street of Tulum Beach has become an Instagram hotspot in recent years.
 We only became aware of this when, we witnessed several (sometimes questionable) photoshoots within a very short time, while enjoying our Açai Bowl.

 Nonetheless, Matcha Mama is worth a visit.
 Freshly squeezed juices, smoothies and, of course, smoothie bowls are served here.
 Since everything is freshly made, it takes a little longer than usual, but that doesn’t matter.
 The space here is unfortunately very limited.
 There are only six swings and a few isolated stools to sit on.

 Address: Carretera Tulum-Boca Paila (= Beach Road), Kilometre 8.2

-Prices: Açai Bowl 200 Pesos (20 Pesos extra for peanut butter), Green Smoothie 120 Pesos
+Prices: Açai Bowl about 200 Pesos, Green Smoothie about 120 Pesos

 Hartwood is currently one of Tulum’s trendiest restaurants.
 This means that people are queuing up to eat here and without reservation you have little chance of securing a place.
 Even after our visit, we still didn’t quite understand why the restaurant experienced such an exponential hype.